MIT-Emerging-Talent/ET6-CDSP-group-21-repo/5_communication_strategy/podcast_script.md

 (1 min)

-> "MJ noticed a few small red flags — a job description that was vague for
+> MJ  noticed a few red flags, some of which were that the  job description
+> was vague and generic, with no specific information related to the role,
-> such a technical role, and requirements that felt too easy for the salary
+> and the requirements felt too easy for the salary offered.
+However,
-> offered.
+> like many fresh graduates, she didn’t want to lose a potential opportunity,
+> so she applied anyway.
 >
-> But like a lot of fresh graduates, she didn’t want to lose a potential
-> opportunity.
+> Then a recruiter called her and said that she’ll have to do a trial period
+> before being officially part of the team, which was normal, but
+> the odd thing was that she’ll have to pay them to be part of it.
 >
-> Then came the request for an upfront payment during a so-called ‘trial
-> period.’
-That’s when her instincts kicked in.
+> That’s when her instincts kicked in, and she decided to investigate.
 >
-> She dug deeper, checked the company’s registration, ran the ad through a
+> She dug deeper, checked the company’s registration to see if it’s a legitimate
+> company, ran the ad through a scam-detection tool, and guess what,
-> scam-detection tool — trust score: 56%.
+> the trust score was only 56%.
 >
 > She walked away.
-And just minutes later, she got a pushy phone call asking
+And just minutes later, she got a pushy phone call asking her
-> her to pay for training immediately."
+> to pay for training immediately."

 ---